fklemme/Kueue/README.md

 Keep in mind that `kueue_restart_workers` is not required for Kueue to work but just a simple tool to make restarting workers simpler.
 You can also use any other strategy to start and restart your remote workers.

+# Frequently asked questions (FAQ)

+TODO: Explain the following questions.

+## How do I upgrade to a newer version?

+## How do I get a new version of the config file (TOML)?

+## I get an error when starting the server

+    INFO  [kueue_server::server] Successfully started listening on 0.0.0.0:11236...
+    ERROR [kueue_server::server] Failed to start listening on [::]:11236: Address already in use (os error 98)

+## How do I setup command line completion?